stormchaserroleplaying/stormchaserRPG/Spells/1/Evocation/index.md

 *The ground quakes around you, throwing those nearby to the ground.*

 You cause a tremor in the ground within range.
-Make a evocation attack vs the Dexterity defence of each creature other than yourself within range.
+Make an evocation attack vs the Dexterity defence of each creature other than yourself within range.
 On a hit, a creature takes 1d6 bludgeoning damage and is knocked [Prone](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Prone/).
 If the ground in that area is loose earth or stone, it becomes difficult terrain until cleared, with each 5-foot-diameter portion requiring at least 1 minute to clear by hand.

 **At Higher Levels.** When you cast this spell using 2 or more mana, the damage increases by 1d6 for each point of mana above the 1st.